-The resulting surface located in the non-static regions F and P can be viewed if restricted into slice T = const.
-Such a slice is actually the 3-dimensional AdS spacetime, cf. Fig. 19.
-Embedding of the minimal surface into this slice is shown in Fig. 20.
+The resulting surface located in the non-static regions F and P can be visualized if restricted into slice T = const.
+Such a slice is actually 3-dimensional AdS spacetime, cf. figure 19.
+Embedding of the minimal surface into this slice is shown in figure 20.
 It has a surprising feature that it is not smooth at the vertexes located on the axis.

 The world-sheet of the minimal surface could be understood as a collection of trajectories which start from the bottom vertex with the speed of light, slow down, and eventually are spherically collapsing at the top vertex, again with the speed of light.
-When one add the Killing vector direction, the full surface in the the future non-static region F has a
+When one adds the Killing vector direction (which is suppressed in figure 20), the full surface in the future non-static region F has a structure of a collapsing cylinder which degenerates along a spatial line σ (the vertex prolonged for all values of spatial coordinate T).